tristanbatchler/japan-blog/_posts/2023-02-06-tokyo-return.md

 Back at the hotel, we had a nice bath and then sat down to record this podcast.
 We'll see you tomorrow or the next day for our final recap on this trip.
 Bye!

+# Day 20: Last day in Japan and TeamLab
+Our last official day in Japan started with a bit of a laundry mishap.
+We had put a load of washing in the night before, hoping it would be dry by morning.
+But, in our tiredness, we forgot to put it on a second dry cycle.
+Tristan woke up in a panic, realizing our clothes were still wet, and we had a busy day ahead.
+In a rush, he put it on what he thought was a dry cycle, but it turned out to be another wash cycle.
+So, our clothes ended up even wetter than before!

+With a full load of sopping wet clothes and a ticking clock, we had to think on our feet.
+We packed our wet clothes into a plastic bag from Domino's and stuffed it into Tristan's suitcase, hoping it wouldn't leak.
+We then asked the hotel reception to hold our bags while we went to TeamLab, a digital art museum we had been looking forward to visiting.

+We left our luggage, heavy with wet clothes, at the hotel and headed out into the snow, a sight we hadn't seen before in Tokyo.
+We grabbed our final breakfast at Dotonbori and then made our way to Shibuya Station.
+We hopped on a couple of trains and even got to ride the monorail to TeamLab's, which was a fun little detour.

+At TeamLab's, we were greeted by a huge line of people waiting to get in.
+We waited for about 20 minutes before we could scan our tickets and enter.
+Once inside, we were ushered into a black room where we had to take off our shoes and store our belongings in a locker.
+The only things we kept with us were our phones and cameras, ready to capture the magic of TeamLab's.

+The first part of the exhibit was the water section.
+We walked up a small hill with water rushing down, which was a sensory delight.
+The rooms were dark, with only red lights at the bottom to guide our way.
+We saw projections of koi fish and flowers in knee-deep water, giant inflatable balls that changed color when touched, and a room filled with real orchids hanging from the ceiling.
+The visuals were stunning, and we spent a good amount of time just soaking it all in.

+{% include image-gallery.html folder="/assets/uploads/images/tokyo-return/8" %}

+After our visit to TeamLab's, we grabbed burgers at the Great Burger Stand before heading back to the hotel to collect our luggage.
+We then found a nearby laundromat to dry our clothes.
+It was a bit of a struggle lugging our heavy bags in the rain, but we managed.
+We're now waiting for our clothes to dry, hoping we won't have to do another cycle.
+Depending on how quickly our clothes dry, we'll either catch the 4:15 or 5:15 train.

+{% include image-gallery.html folder="/assets/uploads/images/tokyo-return/9" %}

+We're not going to sugarcoat it, the laundry mishap has been a huge bummer, and we're absolutely drenched from the freezing rain we had to walk through to the laundromat!
+But hey, we're still in high spirits because the hard part is over (or so we think).
+Now, all we have to do is wait for our clothes to dry and catch our train.
+We're crossing our fingers and hoping we'll breeze through customs without any hitches.

+We're currently in cool-down mode, taking a breather and just soaking in the experience.
+We're learning as we go, and even though we're a bit wet and weary, we're still having the time of our lives.

+[Part about the nightmare of getting to the airport missing?]